mikaa123/imapmq/README.md

 IMAPMQ is an IMAP based **message broker client**.
 It provides a simple interface for publishing, subscribing and dequeuing messages.
 It also supports concurrent access to the same message queue.
+Based on [go-imap](https://github.com/mxk/go-imap).

 ## How it works
 IMAPMQ treats IMAP mailboxes as queues.
 In order to add a message to a queue,